TASH Members and Supporters

 Contacting Your Representative

 Online: find a representative in your state and click on their contact form to submit your letter.
-In your letter, identify yourself as a constituent and urge your senator/representative to “Please support the Keeping All Students Safe Act (H.R.
-1381).”
+In your letter, identify yourself as a constituent and urge your senator/representative to “Please support the Transitioning toward Excellence, Achievement and Mobility (TEAM) legislation (H.R.
+602, 603, 604).”

 Phone: call the U.S. Capitol Switchboard at (202) 224-3121 and ask for your representative’s office.
-Once connected, ask to speak with an office aide who handles education issues.
-Identify yourself and ask the aide to “Please tell Representative (NAME) that I support the Keeping All Students Safe Act (H.R.
-1381).”
+Once connected, ask to speak with an office aide who handles employment issues.
+Identify yourself and ask the aide to “Please tell Representative (NAME) that I support the Transitioning toward Excellence, Achievement and Mobility (TEAM) legislation (H.R.
+602, 603, 604).”